deri-protocol/deri-open-zone/README.md

-Please upload the token icon to deri-finance/deri-open-zone/img
+## Add Your Token Icon
-explain:
+1. Fork this repo and add icon image to ./img.
-Picture format: png
+format: png,  size: 54*54px, please keep file name consistent with base token name
-Picture size: 54 * 54 px
+2. Send pull request and ask the admin to merge your repo.
-Picture naming: please keep consistent with base token name
+3. Done!